Arthrimus/SNES-Controller-DB15-Adapter/README.md

  - To turn the Brook Fix off press and hold any 6 buttons (excluding select and d-pad) + START for 3 seconds.

  The Brook Fix setting is saved in the EEPROM so you don't have to set it every time you use it.

+ # HAS Mode #

+ The HAS (Home Arcade System) supergun already has built in button remapping and rapid fire functionality.
+It is programmed through the same process as these adapters, so to eleminate conflicts when using one of my adapters on a HAS supergun, I have implemented a special HAS mode that can be enabled at startup, which disables the button remapping and rapid fire functionality of the adapter, leaving those functions to the HAS.

+  **To enable/disable HAS mode, simply hold the A button while powering the adapter on.**

+  When HAS mode is disabled, the status LED will blink rapidly for 1 second during power up.
+When HAS mode is enabled, the status LED will light up solid for 1 second during power up.

+  Has mode settings will be saved in the EEPROM and will persist after power cycles.

 # Custom PCB Info.